 Runners knee recovery: an intro

-If you’ve found this post it’s because you are suffering from some knee pain when running or walking.
-Runners knee is a general term for pain around the kneecap or patella.
-Symptoms in this region vary widely from being a low-grade annoyance to a complete inability to run.
+If you’ve found this post it’s likely because you are suffering from some knee pain when running or walking.
+Hopefully this article can bust some myths and give you some tips to try to get running again as soon as possible.
+Runners knee is a general term used by runners for pain around the kneecap or patella.
+Symptoms in this region vary widely from being a low-grade niggle to a complete inability to run.

-However we are in the business of looking at runners knee recovery, and have rounded up 7 ideas to try on your runners knee recovery plan as well as our most asked FAQs on the topic of runners knee recovery.
+No doubt you are interested in the best runners knee recovery, so we have rounded up 7 ideas to try on your runners knee recovery plan as well as our most asked FAQs on the topic of runners knee recovery.
+Crucially runners knee can usually be overcome so don’t despair.

-It may take some determination to solve it – and here are some ideas to get you started on that road to recovery.
+It may take some determination to solve it – but you can do it.
+Here are some ideas to get you started on that road to recovery.

-7 ways to help runners knee recovery and runners knee exercises
+Simple ways to help runners knee recovery and runners knee recovery exercises

-- butt strenghtening!
+- Buttock strenghtening!
 Yes you heard us right.
-The pain may be felt in the knee, but it is likely that weak glutes is causing some of the problem and strenghtening the gluteus medius could be key to runners knee recovery.
-Research is showing that strengthening of the butt muscles to improve the biomechanics of the entire leg is the most likely way to improve your runners knee pain.
-Test yourself by standing on one leg and squatting half way down 5 times.
-If you can keep your knee centered over your foot while squatting then you have good gluteal function.
-If your knees wobble or moves inward you should focus on gluteal strengthening.
-Squats and glute bridges will really help – so add to your daily routine to help aid recovery.
+The pain you’re experiencing may be felt in the knee, but there is a good chance that weak glutes are causing some of the problem – so strenghtening the buttocks could be key to your runners knee recovery.
+Research shows that strengthening of the butt muscles will improve the biomechanics of the entire leg – so this will likely improve your runners knee pain.
+Test yourself by standing on one leg and squatting half way down five times.
+If you can keep your knee centered over your foot while squatting then you have a good gluteal function.
+If your knees wobble or move inward you could focus on gluteal strengthening to help that knee pain.
+Simple body weight squats and glute bridges should really help – so add these to your daily routine to help aid recovery.

 - Stretching.
 A good stretching regime is is often helpful for runner’s knee recovery.
 Give extra attention to the hamstrings, calf muscles and quadriceps.

 - Running form can have a dramatic effect on knee pain, especially if your knees roll in when you run.
-Improve your running form if this is the case.
+Pay attention to your technique – or ask a friend to film you running and play it back in slow motion to see what your knees are doing.
+Put time and energy into improving your running form if this is the case.

-- A knee brace that has a cut out for the kneecap and a way to adjust pressure on the kneecap can be helpful.
+- Likewise a knee brace that has a cut out for the kneecap and a way to adjust pressure on the kneecap can be a helpful stop gap.
 Adjust the pull on the kneecap until you find a position that cuts down your pain when you run.
 You should start by adjusting the brace to pull the kneecap inward, then try inward and upward or inward and downward.
 If the brace is going to help, you should notice some improvement immediately.
-Try not to wear the brace all day.
-It will probably be more beneficial if it is worn when you are more active.

 - A physical therapist can perform an evaluation to specifically assess strength, flexibility, balance, etc and design an appropriate program for you.
 They may also try taping techniques that can provide more specific pressure around the kneecap.